Red Gold (film)

-Oro Rojo (also known as Red Gold) is a 1978 pirate film that was written and directed by Alberto Vázquez-Figueroa.
+Red Gold (also known as Ojo rojo) is a 1978 pirate film that was written and directed by Alberto Vázquez-Figueroa.
 It was filmed on location in Spain and Mexico.

 Plot

 A boatswain finds himself stranded on an island.
 Surrounded by starving, poor islanders, the boatswain soon learns that the misery is not caused by the people themselves, but rather by a pack of blood-thirsty pirates.